On phenomenological parametrizations for the luminosity distance of gravitational waves: Gravitational wave luminosity distance in a DHOST gravity scenario

 where $\phi$ is a scalar field, $\phi_\mu\equiv\nabla_\mu\phi$, and $K, G_3, f_2, A_3, A_4, A_5$ are free functions of $\phi$ and $X$, with $X\equiv\nabla_\mu\phi\nabla^\mu\phi$.
 In order to avoid the propagation of additional degrees of freedom, these functions have to be related by

 A particular case of the restricted DHOST action with the choices

-where $M_{Pl}$ is the Planck mass, $c_i$ are constants, and $\Lambda_3$ is a coupling scale, has been studied in~\cite{Crisostomi:2017pjs, Crisostomi:2018bsp} and shown to admit tracker solutions $\dot\phi\propto H^{-1}$ both at the matter domination and de Sitter expansion eras, with different proportionality constants at each era.
-For this model, the modification to the friction term in the GW equation is given by~\cite{Belgacem:2019pkk}.
+where $M_{Pl}$ is the Planck mass, $c_i$ are constants, and $\Lambda_3$ is a coupling scale, has been shown to admit tracker solutions $\dot\phi\propto H^{-1}$ both at the matter domination and de Sitter expansion eras~\cite{Crisostomi:2017pjs, Crisostomi:2018bsp}, with different proportionality constants at each era.
+For this model, the modification to the friction term in the GW equation is given by~\cite{Belgacem:2019pkk},

-which implies $\delta(z)\to 0$ at the de Sitter fixed point, where $\dot\phi$ takes a constant value.
-Let us now show that $\delta_X$ is able to fit Eq.~\eqref{eq:ddhost}.
-For simplicity, we compare to a $\delta_{II}$ that fits $\delta(z)$ for a particular solution of DHOST~\cite{Belgacem:2019pkk}
+which implies {$\delta\to 0$} at the de Sitter fixed point, where $\dot\phi$ takes a constant value.
+Let us now show that $\delta_X$ is compatible with Eq.~\eqref{eq:ddhost}.
+For simplicity, we compare to a $\delta_{II}$ that fits {$\delta$} for a particular solution of DHOST~\cite{Belgacem:2019pkk}.

-In Fig.~\ref{fig:dxii} we confirm that $\delta_X$ and $\Xi_X$ are able to reproduce the type of modifications to the friction term and to the luminosity distance that appear in DHOST theories with a fixed de Sitter point and a tracker cosmological solution.
-This wider range of applicability is the main advantage of $\delta_X, \Xi_X$ over the parametrizations studied in \cite{Belgacem:2019pkk}.
-By further analysing $\delta_X$, it is found that the peak shown in Fig.~\ref{fig:dxii} can be shifted around by changing the parameters $(n,r,\Xi_0)$, however the magnitude of its slope always gets larger as $z$ gets smaller, i.e., the peak is asymmetric.
+In Fig.~\ref{fig:dhostdata} we confirm that $\delta_X$ and $\Xi_X$ are able to approximate the type of modifications to the friction term and to the luminosity distance that appear in DHOST theories with a fixed de Sitter point and a tracker cosmological solution. {The fits provided by $\delta_X$ are better than those provided by $\delta_{II}$ according both to $\chi^2$ and adjusted $\mathcal R^2$ estimators (Table~\ref{tab:x2dhost}); however, these estimators have to be taken with some care, the former since we are not using real data, and the latter because our regression is non-linear. }

+By further analysing $\delta_X$, it is found that the peak shown in Fig.~\ref{fig:dhostdata} can be shifted around by changing the parameters $(n,r,\Xi_0)$, however the magnitude of its slope always gets larger as $z$ gets smaller, i.e., the peak is asymmetric.
 This is a limitation of $\delta_X$.
-One possible way around is to weight $\delta_X$ by a factor of the form $\exp[-(z+c)^{-2}]$, with $c>0$, this introduces a $z$-dependent damping that smooths out the asymmetry of the peak while also allowing it to be less extended, thus making it more similar to the predictions for DHOST gravity reported in~\cite{Belgacem:2019pkk}.
-The same argument can be made about $\delta_{II}$ and $\Xi_{II}$, then, one could keep 3 parameters, $(n, c, \Xi_0)$ and get a better fit specifically for DHOST-like gravity.
-The preceding discussion highlights the fact that there is still work to do on parametrizations that are general enough without introducing a large number of parameters.
-On the other hand, $\Xi(z)$ -- which is more directly related to observations -- presents a simpler form.
-As the right panel of Fig.~\ref{fig:dxii} shows its theoretical profile is similar to the ones obtained in models without a de Sitter fixed point, and the parametrization $\Xi_X$ is appropriate for this type of profiles, as one can conclude from Fig.\ref{fig:dxii}.
+One possible way around is to weight $\delta_X$ by a factor of the form $\exp[-(z+c)^{-2}]$, with $c>0$, this introduces a $z$-dependent damping that smooths out the asymmetry of the peak while also allowing it to be less extended, thus making it more similar to the predictions for DHOST gravity reported in~\cite{Belgacem:2019pkk}. {Figure~\ref{fig:deltaxgaussvsnotgauss} shows an illustration of this idea.}